n-armstrong/fosc/README.md

 __Fosc__ is a [SuperCollider][supercollider] API for generating musical notation in [LilyPond][lilypond].

 __Fosc__ stands for FO-rmalised S-core C-ontrol (FO-r S-uperC-ollider).
-It's a close relative of [Abjad][abjad], and ports much of abjad's Python code base to SuperCollider.
+It's a close relative of [Abjad][abjad], and ports much of Abjad's Python code base to SuperCollider.

 __Fosc__ lets you: